buttheadbob/MDK-SE/_Footer.md

-Do you have any comments, suggestions for improvements or other questions?
-Is there something I can improve, or have I made a mistake?
+Do you have questions, comments, suggestions for improvements?
+Is there something I can improve?
+Did I made a mistake?
 Please [add an issue here](https://github.com/malware-dev/MDK-SE/issues), and prefix your issue title with Wiki.
 Thank you, your help will be very appreciated!